Navigator objectSupport in all current engines.

 supports.

-objects created by a user agent must not be
+The Plugin objects created by a user agent must not be

 live.
 The set of MIME types represented by the objects, and the values of the